netgusto/IdiomaticReact/README.md

-# IdiomaticReact
+# Idiomatic React Chat

-**Idiomatic React** aims to be the simplest API-centric Flux app one could build using React.
+**Idiomatic React Chat** aims to be the simplest Flux Chat Example app one could build using React.

+It complements **Idiomatic React** (on the branch `master` of this repository), and provides an example making use of multiple interdependent stores.

 Currently, it uses :